IoT-powered Smart LED Lighting: Benefits, Opportunities, Use Cases

 The possibilities IoT lighting offers to the world is much more extensive than illumination itself.
 The capabilities that IoT devices and sensors embedded into the connected street or building infrastructure provide can be startling.
-Let’s take a look at some non-typical use cases available of IoT lighting solutions:
+Let’s take a look at some non-typical use cases available for IoT smart lighting solutions:

 So the workplace design strategy can be defined by IoT lighting.
 Let’s elaborate on that.
-IoT LED lights system can empower workplace planning and decision making by evaluating space utilization and providing heat maps of the building.
+IoT LED light systems can empower workplace planning and decision-making by evaluating space utilization and providing heat maps of the building.
 Taking into account that every building needs lights, they can be a perfect source of data without a need for added intelligence.